 Create a large food plate for your class—displayed at the front of the classroom—using different-colored papers for each of the five main categories, which should be labeled as follows: Fruits, Vegetables, Protein, Dairy, and Grains.
 Have students cut out pictures of at least one food for each category from magazines or newspapers or print them from the internet.
 (You can also have students draw their own pictures.)
 Then divide the class into two groups.
 Have one group use tape or tacks to place their pictures on the bulletin board in the wrong categories.
 Then, have the second group move the food pictures into the correct categories.
 Check the second group for accuracy.

 You can use this opportunity to dive into a discussion with your students about each food group.
 Distribute this food plate from the U.S. Department of Agriculture to your students.
 Have them take notes about each category.
-Another option is to have students use the USDA's MyPlate Tip Sheet to build their own healthy meal, coloring in their favorite 5–6 healthy food items on a blank food plate.
+Another option is to have students conduct research on the MyPlate website and build their own healthy meal, coloring in their favorite 5–6 healthy food items on a blank food plate.

 5. New Foods